un-ts/unuse/CONTRIBUTING.md

 ## Testing

-Beside each composable, there should be a test to ensure that the composable works as expected.
+For each composable, there should be a test to ensure it works as expected.

 The `useComposableName/index.spec.ts` covers the basic functionality and is tested without any framework-specific code.
 The `useComposableName/index.<framework>.spec.ts` covers the framework-specific code and is tested with a specific framework.
 There are `vitest` helpers to wrap the test like `describeVue`.
-These will setup the required environment for the specific framework and allow you to check that the correct values are returned.
+These will set up the required environment for the specific framework and allow you to verify that the correct values are returned.

 Manually testing can also be done in the example projects.
-Just run the `pnpm run preflight` command to ensure everything got build and then run the relevant example project by using `pnpm run example:vue` (or any of the other frameworks) from the mono-root.
+Just run the `pnpm run preflight` command to ensure everything gets built, then run the relevant example project using `pnpm run example:vue` (or any of the other frameworks) from the mono-root.